JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_2.md

 If we know God, our real business on Earth is so to live as to permit the Father to reveal himself in our lives, and thus will all God-seeking persons see the Father in us and ask for our help in finding out more about God who in this manner finds expression in our lives.

-Jesus taught a young associate: "I have absolute confidence in my Father's overcare; I am consecrated to doing the will of my Father in heaven.
+Jesus taught a young associate: “I have absolute confidence in my Father's overcare; I am consecrated to doing the will of my Father in heaven.
 I do not believe that real harm can befall me.
-I am absolutely assured that the entire universe is friendly to me--this all-powerful truth I insist on believing with a whole hearted trust in spite of all appearances to the contrary."
+I am absolutely assured that the entire universe is friendly to me--this all-powerful truth I insist on believing with a whole hearted trust in spite of all appearances to the contrary.”

 The soul